 Creating a crossbreed, or designer breed, of a Great Dane and a Chihuahua, requires overcoming a lot of massive hurdles.
 The size difference between the two dogs alone makes a lot of people question if it’s even possible.

-Both breeds are in the K-9 family and can technically create offspring together, but the size difference between the two prevents any part of the process from occurring naturally.
+Both breeds are in the canine family and can technically create offspring together, but the size difference between the two prevents any part of the process from occurring naturally.
 At first, breeders attempted to inseminate the Chihuahua artificially, which worked, but the resulting offspring were far too large for the mom to carry them to term.
-Even when giving birth through cesarian, both the mother and the puppy usually died.
+Even when giving birth through a cesarian, both the mother and the puppy usually died.
 The fetus grows too large too quickly and is underdeveloped at the time of the cesarian.

 Artificially inseminating a Great Dane with a Chihuahua will produce offspring, but there are still many problems to overcome, the first of which is that artificial insemination itself is quite challenging and extremely expensive.
 Other issues, such as difficulty nursing, will require owners to hand-feed the pups.
 Unfavorable genetic mutations may also occur.

 The offspring created by artificially inseminating a Great Dane with a Chihuahua are few and far between, but the result is a dog smaller than the Great Dane and about twice the size of a standard Chihuahua.
 These dogs are long with short legs and almost resemble a Dachshund.
-The head is large and shaped like a greyhound.
+The head is large and shaped like a Greyhound.

 These dogs are friendly and enjoy cuddling, but they also have the fierce temper of the Chihuahua when they don’t get their way.
 They don’t require much exercise and can make great apartment dogs, but they are also quite strong and can tear up the furniture.
 They are challenging to manage once provoked.

 Mixed Bred versus Pure Breed